Skip to Main Content

 Reviews of books and other resources are a great way to find out about new resources and publications in history.

-Before visiting another library, it's always a good idea to check their catalog to make sure the material you want to see is available.
-You can generally find a library's catalog with a quick internet search.
+Before visiting another library, it's always a good idea to check their catalogue to make sure the material you want to see is available.
+You can generally find a library's catalogue with a quick internet search.
 If you are planning to visit multiple external libraries or aren't quite sure where to go, merged library catalogues like Library Hub Discover and WorldCat can help you plan your research.